KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Peloton by chicohernando](https://github.com/chicohernando/MMM-Peloton)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-PenPlotter by jbamford](https://github.com/jbamford/MMM-PenPlotter)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PenPlotter.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-PersonalConfig-Template by CFenner](https://github.com/CFenner/MMM-PersonalConfig-Template)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-PersonalConfig.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `config.js.sample`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `custom.css.sample`: Replace it with `MagicMirror²`.

 ## [MMM-PetFinder by mykle1](https://github.com/mykle1/MMM-PetFinder)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-PetFinder.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-PGA by mcl8on](https://github.com/mcl8on/MMM-PGA)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `ESPN.js`: Replace it with built-in fetch.
 3. Deprecated: Found 'require('request')' in file `FEDEXCUP.js`: Replace it with built-in fetch.
 4. Typo: Found 'Magic Mirror' in file `MMM-PGA.js`: Replace it with `MagicMirror²`.